nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: async bulk interface does not show Start Optimizing when image queue is already visible
 * fixed: bulk process appears to have completed after clearing queue
 * fixed: storing resize/webp results for new images fails with MySQL strict mode
+* fixed: database records not cleaned after thumbs are removed by Force Regenerate Thumbnails

 = 7.5.0 =
 *Release Date - March 26, 2024*